dandb/salt-nanny/README.md

 * For the example above, the log file in logs/test-state.highstate.log will contain results of the salt highstate
 * The return code is 0 if all the salt functions for all minions succeded with a return dict containing retcode:0.
 * SaltNanny also checks state results in case of a highstate.
-If any one state fails, the retcode is 0.
+If any one state fails, the retcode is non zero.